top of page

 On the Patio

 Meeting strangers to find connection has been an interesting experiment.
-I’m saying yes to people I might never have met otherwise, and I love learning about the science behind friendship.
+I’m saying yes to people I may never have met otherwise, and I love learning about the science behind friendship.
 So, what did I take away from today?
 You just never know how you’ll vibe with someone until you meet.
 Is it worth showing up?
 Absolutely.
-Sure, the drink was a bit weak, but the sun was shining, and Pogo thoroughly enjoyed the day.
+Sure, the drink was a bit weak, but the sun was shining, and Pip thoroughly enjoyed the day.
 Plus, I discovered a pie place called "First Slice".

 (continues)